 Advancements in genetic testing makes it easier than ever to know your risk of developing breast cancer.
 But is genetic testing right for you?
 To make an informed decision, it's important to know the risk factors associated with inheriting the mutated BRCA gene and other facts related to testing.

-According to the National Cancer Institute, about 12 percent of women born in the U.S. will develop breast cancer during the course of their lives.
+According to the National Cancer Institute, about 12% of women born in the U.S. will develop breast cancer during the course of their lives.
 However, women who have a specific mutated BRCA gene are at a much higher risk.
-Fifty-five to 65 percent of women who inherit a harmful BRCA1 mutation and around 45 percent of women who inherit a harmful BRCA2 mutation will develop breast cancer by age 70.
+Fifty-five to 65% of women who inherit a harmful BRCA1 mutation and around 45% of women who inherit a harmful BRCA2 mutation will develop breast cancer by age 70.

 Who is at risk for inheriting the BRCA gene?

 What are the odds you have inherited the mutated gene?
 It is estimated that from one in 400 to one in 800 women carry the BRCA1 or BRCA2 gene.
 The prevalence of what some call the "breast cancer gene" increases among some ethnic groups.
 In fact, one out of just 40 Ashkenazi Jewish men and women have a BRCA1 or BRCA2 mutation.
 As with all genes, we inherit them from our parents.
 If one parent has the gene, there is a 50% chance it will be passed on to their children.

 Because the mutated BRCA gene is rare, most doctors recommend testing only when a strong family history suggests a higher risk.
 Several screening tools are used to evaluate the possible presence of the gene:

 - A strong hereditary history of breast cancer, particularly in close relatives — mother, sister, daughter, grandmother, aunt, niece or first cousin — at or under age 50

 - A known BRCA1 or BRCA2 gene mutation among family members

 - A personal history of breast or ovarian cancer